 Do you know the dangers of Bible journaling?
-Today we’re looking at some reasons why not to do Bible journaling.
+Today my friend Carolina is here to share some reasons why not to do Bible journaling.

 When I was searching on the internet for this blog post, I found a video that was a confirmation for me to write this post.